Atashnezhad/Lung_Disease_Detection_Deeplearning/README.md

-For bi-class classification, the number of images are equal so there is no need for balancing dataset.
-However, for multi-class classification, I have imbalnace data and I need to consider it to prevent from bias.
-One way to deal with imbalance data apply class-weight using following stackoverflow three lines code and pass it to the fit function.
+For bi-class classification, the number of images is equal so there is no need for balancing the dataset.
+However, for multi-class classification, I have imbalanced data and I need to consider it to prevent bias.
+One way to deal with imbalanced data applies class-weight using following StackOverflow three lines code and pass it to the fit function.

 ```python
 counter = Counter(train_generator.classes)